NermeenE/Reel-Critic/README.md

 ## Description

 Reel Critic is a web application that allows users to view and ranked movies and TV shows.
 It provides a platform to browse through top-ranked content, view detailed information, trailers, sign up/log in and to manage content. and add or update movies and TV shows.
-The application uses Flask for the backend, SQLite for the database and includes a dummy database and test user for development purposes.
+The application uses Flask for the backend, SQLite for the database.

 ### Features